-Many of you will soon be heading home for the holidays, so make sure you talk to the people you live with to make sure your home is safe and that your bins will be emptied!
+Many of you will soon be heading home for the winter break, so make sure you talk to the people you live with to make sure your home is safe and secure.

-If you know anyone who is staying in the area for the holidays, let them know there are lots of ways to meet other students who are also staying local and there are lots of things you can do together.
+If you know anyone who is staying in the area for the holidays, let them know there are lots of ways to meet other students who are also staying local and activities to get involved in.

 Keep your home safe

-We've been in touch with your friendly Neighbourhood Policing Team who have shared their advice to keep your home and valuables safe whilst you are away.
+We've been in touch with your friendly Bournemouth Campus Police who have shared their advice to keep your home and valuables safe whilst you are away.

 - Make sure the last person to leave home locks the door and checks all the windows are closed and locked